tuminoid/kisakone/doc/install/INSTALL.md

 7. The directory `images/uploaded` and `Smarty/templetes_c` needs to be
 writable by the web server.

-8. Copy `config_site.php.sample` to `config_site.php` and modify the email
+8. Copy `config_site.php.example` to `config_site.php` and modify the email
-address for the administration and Kisakone's name.
+address and other configuration information for the administration and Kisakone's name.

 Setting up LAMP for Kisakone: